jtostlebe/nevergiveup/content/people/carlos-sanchez.md

 Carlos offers mentorship, guidance, and emotional support to participants, drawing on his personal journey through incarceration and successful reintegration to build trust and inspire others.

-He graduated from Shane’s earlier transitional living program in XX and now supports others working toward similar success.
+He graduated from Shane’s earlier transitional living program in June 2024 and now supports others working toward similar success.